sourcegraph/handbook/content/product/index.md

 ## Saying "no"

-We receive tons of feature request and bug reports, more than we can handle.
+We receive tons of feature requests and bug reports, more than we can handle.
 This means we must frequently say "no" or prioritize things less urgently than some people would like.
 Our job is to find the most important things to work on.